tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 - Do you correctly handle handshake messages that are fragmented to multiple TLS records (see {{record-layer}})?
-Do you correctly handle corner cases like a ClientHello that is split into several small fragments?
+Do you correctly handle corner cases like a ClientHello that is split into several small fragments such as hybrid key exchanges?
 Do you fragment handshake messages that exceed the maximum fragment size?
 In particular, the Certificate and CertificateRequest handshake messages can be large enough to require fragmentation.